nicolashefti/sandbox/README.md

 ### CSS Tricks

 - *[Not so sticky footer](frontend/css/sticky-footer-small-page.html)*, a footer that is sticky only if the content of the page is smaller than the current display.
+- *[Sticky container with centered container](frontend/css/sticky-footer-vertical-center-container.html)*, variant of the previous one.

 ## Devops